antmicro/verilog-power-analysis-workflows/README.md

 cp example/verilog/ibex_core/* OpenROAD-flow-scripts/flow/designs/src/ibex/
 ```

-Then go to the `OpenROAD-flow-scripts` project top directory and run the required synthesis, place and route steps:
+Then go to the `OpenROAD-flow-scripts` project top directory and run the required synthesis and place and route steps:

 <!-- name="run-synthesis-steps" -->
 ```